cslarsen/stack-machine/README.md

-The text and data regions are overlapped, so you can easily write self-modifying code (early versions actually required self-modification to be able to return from subroutine calls, just like Knuth's MIX).
+The text and data regions are overlapped, so you can easily write self-modifying code (early versions actually required self-modification to be able to return from subroutine calls, just like Knuth's MIX, but I've since taken liberty to add such modern convenience).

 There are two stacks; one for the instruction pointer and one for the data.
 They live separately from the text and data region, and are only limited by